microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

    ![Screenshot](../../../images/power-automate-flow.png)

 ## Build and install an extension for custom business events
-To build and install an extension that implements custom business events, follow these steps:
+To build and install an extension that implements custom business events, see our code in the published source files and follow these steps:
 1. Identify/create relevant AL files to code your custom business events.
 1. Identify existing categories for your custom business events or create new ones using the extensible enum.
 1. Create a procedure with empty body for each custom business event.